 Private transfer to the station, then take a train to Ostuni.
-This striking hilltop village, a short distance from the seashore, is known as the "white city" due to its fortress of whitewashed building clustered together on the hillside.
+This striking hilltop village, a short distance from the seashore, is known as the "white city" due to its fortress of whitewashed buildings clustered together on the hillside.
 Private transfer from the station into town, with free time to discover this fairytale-like town with its enchanting maze of Greek-style narrow streets and fine Mediterranean architecture.
 Dinner in a typical restaurant and overnight in hotel in Ostuni.

 Hike to discover the unique countryside of Ostuni.
 Enjoy a nice walk through millenary olive groves on red clay-like soil with wonderful views of the Adriatic.
 At 4pm, private transfer to UNESCO World Heritage listed Alberobello, with its intriguing dry-stone dwellings known as trulli, in the beautifully exotic Itria valley.
 Your accommodation is in the historical centre.
 Wine and typical product tasting, overnight in Alberobello in a trullo (subject to availability)